Converting 130 lbs to kg: A Deep Dive into Weight Conversion and Units

 Q: What is the most accurate conversion factor for pounds to kilograms?

 A: While 2.20462 is a commonly used and sufficiently accurate conversion factor, more precise values exist depending on the specific definitions of the pound and kilogram used.
-However, for most practical purposes, 2.20462 provides ample accuracy.
+Still, for most practical purposes, 2.20462 provides ample accuracy.

 Q: Why is the kilogram being redefined?